Late-Onset Circumstellar Medium Interactions are Rare: An Unbiased GALEX View of Type Ia Supernovae: Introduction

 Most \snecsm are discovered before or near maximum light and show evidence of CSM interaction within days of peak SN brightness.
 For example, a strong \Halpha line was present in the spectrum of SN 2002ic at +6 days past maximum light \citep{Hamuy2003-SN2002ic}, and \Halpha was visible in SN 2005gj before peak brightness \citep{Aldering2006-SN2005gj}.
 However, a handful of \snecsm have recently been discovered where there is a clear lack of CSM interaction in early observations, with the \Halpha emission appearing weeks or months later.
 The first example of a late-onset SN Ia-CSM was PTF11kx, which featured prominent H and Ca emission starting 59 days after explosion \citep{Dilday2012-PTF11kx} and persisting after +3.5 yr \citep{Silverman2013-PTF11kx,Graham2017-PTF11kx}.
-Additionally, time-variable Na absorption has been linked to the presence of CSM \citep{Sternberf2011-NaAbsorption} and may indicate an unusual geometry of the CSM \citep{Simon2009-VariableNaAbsorption}, which could also be associated with time-variable \Halpha emission.
+Additionally, time-variable Na absorption has been linked to the presence of CSM \citep{Sternberf2011-NaAbsorption} and may indicate an unusual geometry of the CSM \citep{Simon2009-VariableNaAbsorption}, which could also be associated with time-variable \Halpha emission. \citet{Dilday2012-PTF11kx} propose that PTF11kx resulted from a symbiotic nova progenitor, though \citet{Soker2013-CoreDegenerate11kx} offer an alternative explanation in the violent prompt merger scenario.

 There is reason to expect that CSM interaction may begin even later in other \sneia.
 CSM shells generated by recurrent novae may reach $\sim\SI{e17}{\centi\meter}$ by the time of the next eruption \citep{Moore2012-RecurrentNovae}.
 At this distance, ejecta traveling at $\sim\SI{23000}{\kilo\meter\per\second}$ \citep[e.g.,][]{Garavini2005-SN1999ac} would not begin to interact for $\sim500$ days.
 Even current radio observations do not provide meaningful constraints on distant CSM shells \citep{Harris2021-RadioConstraints}.
 If CSM is often present at such a large distance from the WD, then typical SN observations might systematically miss its signatures, as they usually continue for only a few months after the explosion \citep[e.g.,][]{Hicken2012-CfA4}.